modernben/forge-docs/1.0/sites/packages.md

 In order to remove Composer credentials, you can simply click on the red button displayed on the same line as the Repository URL.

-After removing credentials, please do not forget to click "Save" in order to store your new credentials configuration.
+After removing credentials, please do not forget to click "Save" in order to store your new credentials configuration on the server.

 # Updating Credentials

 Any credentials that are shown on the screen can be updated with any new adequate value.

-After updating the value, please do not forget to click the "Save" button in order your new credenials configuration.
+After updating the value, please do not forget to click the "Save" button in order your new credentials configuration on the server.